Budget

-Annually, prior to the start of the budget process, the Office of Management and Budget (OMB) prepares a preliminary multi-year forecast of revenues and expenditures.
-The forecast process is our best effort to understand and predict our financial future.
-Historical trends, current events, and predictions of future economic indicators are incorporated into the forecast.
-An accurate and comprehensive forecast process helps prepare for potential adverse events and circumstances.
-It provides a framework that assists elected officials and executive team in making important decisions about Mesa's direction.
+Prior to the start of the budget process, the Office of Management and Budget (OMB) prepares a preliminary multi-year forecast of revenues and expenditures.
+A comprehensive forecast process helps prepare for potential adverse events and circumstances.
+The forecast provides a framework that assists Mesa’s elected officials and executive team in making decisions about the direction of the City.
+The forecast of revenues and expenditures is discussed further in the Revenue and Expenditure trends portion of this section.

-Step 2 - City Council Reviews Strategic Plan and Establishes Budget Priorities
+Step 3 - City Council Reviews Strategic Priorities and Establishes Budget Priorities

-An updated forecast is presented at a Strategic Planning Workshop held with the City Council, City Manager, and the Executive team.
-The purpose of the workshop is to review the Long-Term Strategic Plan, provide updates to Council on the status of the current fiscal year’s initiatives, and receive direction from Council on priorities for the upcoming budget cycle.
+An updated forecast is presented at a strategic planning workshop held with the City Council, City Manager, and the City’s Executive team.
+The purpose of the workshop is to review the City’s long-term strategic priorities, provide updates to Council on the status of the current fiscal year’s initiatives, and receive direction from Council on priorities for the upcoming budget cycle.

 Step 5 - Departments Submit Base Budget and Funding Requests

-Departments allocate their base budget to core business processes based on the resources apportioned to their department each year.
-Departments submit to the City Manager, through the Office of Management and Budget (OMB), requests for additional resources if applicable.
-The requests may be for one-time or ongoing budget adjustments.
-Based on available funding and Council priorities, the City Manager includes additional funding allocations.
+A department allocates its base budget to core business processes based on the resources apportioned to the department each year.
+Departments submit requests for additional resources to the City Manager, through OMB.
+The requests can be for one-time or ongoing budget increases.
+Based on available funding and Council priorities, the City Manager may recommend additional funding in base budgets.

 Step 6 - OMB/City Manager Review Department Budgets and Performance Plans

-The Office of Management and Budget (OMB) and the City Manager review the budget submissions to ensure that Council priorities are followed, legal regulations are adhered to and our functions are properly supported.
+OMB and the City Manager review the budget submissions to ensure that Council priorities are followed, legal regulations are adhered to, and City functions are properly supported.
 Budget submissions are reviewed for alignment with available resources.

 Step 7 - City Council Reviews Department Budgets and Significant Issues